tychesama/umamusume-auto-train-tyche/README.md

 ### TODO

 - ~~Prioritize G1 races for farm fans~~
-- Auto-purchase skills
+- ~~Auto-purchase skills~~
 - Automate Claw Machine event
-- Add stat target feature, if a stat already hits the target, skip training that one
+- ~~Add stat target feature, if a stat already hits the target, skip training that one~~

 ### Contribute

 If you run into any issues or something doesn’t work as expected, feel free to open an issue.
-Contributions are also very welcome, I would truly appreciate any support to help improve this project further.
+Contributions are very welcome!
+If you want to contribute, please check out the [dev](https://github.com/samsulpanjul/umamusume-auto-train/tree/dev) branch, which is used for testing new features.
+I truly appreciate any support to help improve this project further.